Navigation auf uzh.ch

 The award is endowed with 5000 CHF and is presented annually.

-The Call for the UZH 3R Award 2024 is open, deadline is 15.06.24, 23:59.
+The Winners of the UZH 3R Award 2024 are announced:

 The applications are judged on their 3R relevance (e.g. how many animals can a method save or how much stress on animals is reduced by a method, etc.) and their scope (implementation efforts, establishment, dissemination at the UZH, throughout Switzerland, internationally), scientific projects should also be of good scientific quality (see e.g. also Policy Animal Research).